schneiderfelipe/ellie/README.md

 and gives you an answer in the end.

 ellie uses

 - [async-openai](https://crates.io/crates/async-openai)
 - [tiktoken-rs](https://crates.io/crates/tiktoken-rs)

 ## Functions

-Function calling is supported by delegating to external providers (i.e., a script or binary).
-All you have to do is configure a function provider in `~/.config/ellie/functions.toml` (or the equivalent path in your platform):
+Function calling is supported by delegating to external providers.
+All you have to do is configure a function provider in `~/.config/ellie/functions.toml` (or the equivalent path in your platform).

+### Provider Configuration

+To configure a function provider, add the following information to the `functions.toml` file:

 ```toml
 [[provider]]